-Doping Control Officer (or DCO): An official who has been trained and authorized by the Sample Collection Authority to carry out the responsibilities given to DCOs in the International Standard for Testing and Investigations.
+Doping Control Officer (or DCO): An official who has been trained and authorized by the

+ANTI-DOPING Collection Authority to carry out the responsibilities given to DCOs in the ANTI-DOPING COLLECTION OF THE AGENCY AGENCY.

 Expert: The Expert(s) and/or Expert Panel, with knowledge in the concerned field, chosen by the Anti-Doping Organization and/or Athlete Passport Management Unit, are responsible for providing an evaluation of the Passport.
 The Expert must be external to the Anti-Doping Organization.